Civlo85/gsmHat/README.md

 # gsmHat - Waveshare GSM/GPRS/GNSS HAT for Raspberry Pi with Python

 With gsmHat, you can easily use the functionality of the Waveshare GSM/GPRS/GNSS HAT for Raspberry Pi ([Link to HAT](https://www.waveshare.com/gsm-gprs-gnss-hat.htm)).
-On this module a SIM868 Controller is doing the job too connect your Raspberry Pi with the world just by using a sim card.
+On this module a SIM868 Controller is doing the job to connect your Raspberry Pi with the world just by using a sim card.

+## Update on Wed Oct 21st, 2020
+:point_right: Internet functionality added!

 ## Overview
 gsmHat was written for Python 3.
 It provides the following features